Divya-Sri-Sanaganapalli/Face-Detection-API-V1.0/README.md

  <h2> How Face Detection API V1.0 works ? </h2>

   - When the user uploads the image either URL or image file for the face detection, The Face Detection API V1.0 hits the Azure Face API V1.0 - Detect.
 The Azure  Face API V1.0 - Detect, performs the face detection, returns the face ID, face rectangles, face landmarks and face attributes of that image in the form of JSON      response.
+It can detect upto 100 faces for an image and Faces are ranked by face rectangle size from large to small.

+ <h2> How to consume Face Detection API V1.0 API ? </h2>

+ <h4> Input requirements: </h4>

   - The Allowed image file formats are JPEG, PNG, GIF (the first frame), and BMP format are supported.
   - The Image file Size is from 1KB to 6MB.
   - The minimum detectable face size is 36x36 pixels in an image no larger than 1920x1080 pixels.
 Images with dimensions higher than 1920x1080 pixels will need a proportionally larger minimum face size.

-  - It can detect upto 100 images for an image and Faces are ranked by face rectangle size from large to small.
+ <h3> Try out this API with Postman! </h3>

+ Set request method to 'POST' and set the Request URL as https://67.205.172.73:3000/api/v1/detectFace?imageURL=<paste image url here>